chinazhouzhaoyi/DBGCN/README.md

 ## Quick Start
 The main open-source project can be divided into 3 steps.
-Partial source data from the paper provided in the folder [./source_data]
+The source data PlantNet sub-dataset and Soybean-MVS sub-dataset used in the paper are provided in the folder [./source_data] The following is a complete process example using the Soybean-MVS sub-dataset as an example.
+PlantNet sub-dataset or other point cloud datasets can be implemented according to the above process.
 ### step1. build graph representation

 ### step2. build sparse labeling indexs